CU Guest Wi-Fi

 • Device portal allows self-enrollment of gaming consoles, smart TVs and other specialty Wi-Fi devices

-• Event portal allows organizers to pre-assign guest Wi-Fi credentials to attendees
+• Event portal allows event managers to generate guest Wi-Fi credentials for attendees

 Cost